 The serial interface "RS232" enables you to connect the instrument over serial interface.
-You can connect to the interface by using the external USB/serial-adapter R&S TS1-USB (see recommended extras in the data sheet) and a serial crossover (null modem) cable.
+You can connect to the interface by using the external USB/serial-adapter R&S TS1-USB and a serial crossover (null modem) cable.

 VISA detects and configures the Rohde & Schwarz instrument automatically when the USB connection is established.
 You do not have to install a separate driver.